Gibbons-Lab/isb_course_2020/README.md

 [treasure chest](treasure_chest).
 The easiest way to get all of that is to [download the entire repository](https://github.com/Gibbons-Lab/isb_course_2020/archive/master.zip).

-## Part 1: Amplicon Sequencing Analysis
+## Part 1: Amplicon Sequencing Data Analysis with Qiime 2

 You can see the actual workshop walkthrough at https://gibbons-lab.github.io/isb_course_2020/16S.
 Press `?` to get a list